by-student-2017/skprogs-v.0.2.1/README.rst

 Acknowledgment
 ==============
-This research was conducted at RIKEN by Dr. Uchiyama, who is affiliated with meguREnergy Co., Ltd. and ATSUMITEC Co., Ltd., with funding from ATSUMITEC Co., Ltd.
+This research was funded by ATSUMITEC Co., Ltd. by Dr. N. Uchiyama, who is affiliated with meguREnergy Co., Ltd. and ATSUMITEC Co., Ltd.

 Future plans
 ============